 As we all already know, or we have heard something about it, from January 1, 2023 Croatia is joining euro area, the Croatian kuna goes into oblivion and the famous euro comes to us as a 'new' means of payment.
 And now it may not sound like something big since, frankly, a lot of us have been using the euro for a long time in various conversions, payments and other financial combinations, so the introduction of the euro was probably only a matter of time.

-Many of us are already calculating and recalculating how much their 'new' salary will be, dual display of prices in stores is already mandatory in order to get used to what is coming in about 2 months, and just like a large number of other developers working in financial institutions, I've also been working on the conversion for months and struggling with processing, displaying and other things that until now were part of the 'world of kuna'.
+Many of us are already calculating and recalculating how much their 'new' salary will be, dual display of prices in stores is already mandatory in order to get used to what is coming, and just like a large number of other developers working in financial institutions, I've also been working on the conversion for months and struggling with processing, displaying and other things that until now were part of the 'world of kuna'.

 One of those struggles, so to speak, is hardcoding, so I will base this short text on what it means to hardcode something and how good or bad it is when a project like this comes up, a project that requires going through the entire database and switching everything from one operation mode to another, in our case from kuna to euro.

 Let's just take one example from the sea of programs in one bank where a bunch of codes were written just to finish something faster, in such a way that '191' is set for the kuna currency as a value and not as a parameter.
 The programs for overdue interest in their modules have this value, for accrued interest have its own, for various account inquiries its own, etc., and now we have come to the point that all should be changed to euro, i.e., '978' and, what is even more important, when after changing everything, you need to check its functionality, you need to go through a huge amount of code that requires to be corrected and adapted to the new 'EUR' system.

 For example, if we take one module, let it be a package in which we need to set the currency '191' in various places in different queries or controls in the code itself: